 Newark Airport is just under an hour away by car.

 Trains from New York pull into Asbury Park station, which is a mile away from the hotel.

 Cruising in on your own set of wheels?
-Valet parking is available for $35 a day.
+Valet parking is available for $70 a night.

 The Seastreak ferry sails between New York City and Highlands, New Jersey; the hotel is 30 minutes by car from the ferry terminal.